captvonsciencypants/computational-imaging-lab/research.md

----
-layout: page
-title: "Research"
-theme: jekyll-theme-cayman
-permalink: /research/
----

 # Research

-Here you'll find information about my research.
+Here you'll find information about our research.